The Hit

 Tactics Cards

-Next the Underdog may select a remaining Tactics Card of their choice from their deck to begin their hand.
+Then, players of Underdog gangs may each select one additional Tactics Card from their Tactics Cards deck for their hand.

 Deployment